jokergoo/circlize/README.md

 - `chordDiagram`

-Please refer to the vignettes to find out how to draw basic and advanced circos figures by this package.
+Please refer to the vignettes to find out how to draw basic and advanced circos plots by this package.

 ### Install